-- 1. The engagement of all pupils in (sustainable) regular physical activity. - 2.
+- 1. The engagement of all pupils in (sustainable) regular physical activity.
+Create a more harmonious environment for break time activities. - 2.
 The profile of PE and sport continues to be high in school. - 3.
 Increased confidence, knowledge and skills of all staff in teaching PE and sport. - 4.
 Broader experience of a range of sports and activities (both traditional and alternative) offered to all pupils. - 5.
 To be highly involved in competitive sport. - 6.
 To enable less able swimmers to continue swimming until their confidence and ability is increased